 For fifteen years the world assumed those rows were scrap.
 They are not.
 New satellite imagery shows the People’s Liberation Army Air Force has been quietly converting hundreds of stored J-6s — gutting the cockpit, fitting an autopilot, and giving each one a new designation: J-6W.
 The W stands for wuren — unmanned.

-And several hundred of them, possibly more, are now lined up at PLA airbases pointed straight at Taiwan.
+More than 500 have reportedly been converted, and analysts estimate around 200 are now lined up at PLA airbases pointed straight at Taiwan.

 Quick Facts